kaly-d/InternalARMTemplates/ARM/Logic App Standard/README.md

 ### Step 3: Finish setting up the Logic App, storing the SFTP password, and deploying the workflows for end-to-end testing
 1. In the Logic App Standard, navigate to **Environment Variables**, search for the **Sftp_password** app setting and paste the value you copied from **Step 2.**
-2. On this GitHub repository, navigate to the **Logic App Standard/workflows** folder.
+2. On this GitHub repository, navigate to the **Workflows** folder.
 3. Download the **sftpWorkflows.zip** file.
 This contains the workflow zip for this scenario.
 4. In the same folder, see the **README.md** for instructions on deploying the zip file to your Logic App, using AZ CLI.
 5. Once the workflows have been deployed, test your workflows which will create and trigger on a file respectively.